 Photocopying and Printing

 There are two photocopiers in the Library.
-These are operated by the use of your Student Card.
+These are operated by the use of the Student Card.